 “But the fruit of the Spirit is love, joy, peace, long-suffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.
-And those who are Christ’s have crucified the flesh with its passions and desires.“ ~ Galatians 5:23-24
+And those who are Christ’s have crucified the flesh with its passions and desires.“ ~Gal.
+5:23-24

 Try these tips to get started:

 - Remember that all children will push against the limits due to our sin nature.
-Some children will push harder than others, but all children will test limits.
+Some children will push harder than others.
 This is a normal part of development, not a personal attack on your parenting.